project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 `onboard-apis.sh`  - Onboards the Sunbird APIs and consumers to the API gateway using Ansible.

-`deploy-proxy.sh` - Deploys the proxy (nginx) as a docker service.
+`deploy-proxy.sh` - Deploys the proxy (Nginx) as a docker service.

 `provision-keycloak.sh` - Installs Keycloak.

-`deploy-keycloak-vm.sh` - Deploys the O-auth service (Keycloak) on the VM.
+`deploy-keycloak-vm.sh` - Deploys the OAuth service (Keycloak) on the VM.
 The Keycloak service runs outside the swarm.

 `bootstrap-keycloak.sh` - Imports the auth realm and configures Keycloak.